csdms/bmi-example-python/README.rst

 This repository is organized with the following directories:

 *heat*
-  Holds the model and the BMI for the model
+  Source code for the model and its BMI

+*examples*
+  Jupyter Notebooks that demonstrate how to run the model through its BMI

 *tests*
   Tests that cover the BMI of the model